lingzhiyxp/lingzhiyxp.github.io/_pages/Home.md

 You could refer to my <a href="https://lingzhiyxp.github.io/assets/pdf/Lingzhi_Yuan_CV_10.10.pdf">resume</a> for more detail.

-Find other interesting things about me in </a href="https://lingzhiyxp.github.io/AboutMe/">this page🧩</a>!xw
+Find other interesting things about me in <a href="https://lingzhiyxp.github.io/AboutMe/">this page🧩</a>!xw

 <!--Refer to my <a href="{{ page.cv_pdf | prepend: 'assets/pdf/' | relative_url}}" target="_blank">resume</a> for more detail.-->